 Board of Revision

-Once a complaint has been filed, it is reviewed by the Auditor's Office and determined if a formal hearing on the complaint will be required.
-Not all complaints will have formal hearings on the merits, some may receive proposal offers of value after the submitted evidence is reviewed and if the Auditor’s Office determines that evidence is sufficient to warrant an adjustment.
-Complainants may accept or reject this proposal.
-If rejected, the case moves forward with a formal hearing scheduled with the Board.
-If accepted, the proposal will be submitted to the Board for formal approval.
+Once a complaint has been filed, it is reviewed by the Auditor’s Office to determine if a formal hearing on the merits of the complaint will be required.
+Not all complaints will have formal hearings, some may receive proposal offers of value after the submitted evidence is reviewed, if warranted.
+This offer may or may not match the submitted opinion of value.
+Complainants may accept or reject this proposal offer.
+If rejected, the case moves forward with a formal hearing scheduled before the BOR.
+If accepted, the proposal will be submitted to the BOR for formal approval and a decision will be issued.

-Once a hearing is held, a decision will be formally issued.
-This process may take several weeks.
-The decisions issued by the Board may be appealed through the Common Pleas Court or through the BTA.
-More information on appealing a decision can be found in the “Right to Appeal” section on this page.
+Once the hearing is held, a decision will be formally made after the case is reviewed.
+This process can be lengthy.
+The BOR adjusts procedure depending on the volume of cases each year.
+In years with a higher volume of cases, decisions may take longer.
+The decisions issued by the BOR can be appealed to the Court of Common Pleas or the Board of Tax Appeals (“BTA”).
+More information on appealing a decision can be found in the "Appealing Board of Revision Decisions" section of this page.

 Complaint Forms

 The filing of a complaint DTE Form 1 is an initiation of a legal proceeding.
 Please read the instructions on the back of the form.
 Be sure to fill out the form in its entirety.
-If you have any questions regarding the form itself, call the Auditor’s Office.
 If you have any questions regarding the filing of a complaint, please consult your attorney.
 It is unlawful for Auditor employees to give legal advice.
-Generally, the Ohio Revised Code allows only one filing in a triennial (3-year) period.

 If you fill out the form by hand, it will need to be notarized.
 If you fill out the form electronically on your computer and email it to us, it does not need to be notarized.
 We highly encourage the use of electronic submissions via email.